charleshartman/line-server/README.md

      vus_max........................: 100    min=100        max=100
 ```

-This is hitting the endpoint with a random line number.
+- Each iteration hits the endpoint with a random line number for each user.

 How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?

-This system is constrained by RAM.
+- This system is constrained by RAM.
 Both overall RAM on the machine and the RAM allocated to Node.js.
 As noted above.
 To make this API server more robust I would implement a database and cache.

 How will your system perform with 100 users?
 10000 users?
 1000000 users?

-I could only test 100 VUs with my current hardware.
+- I could only test 100 VUs with my current hardware.
 To test more users I would deploy this solution on AWS or Digital Ocean and use a serverless framework for scalable API load testing like this one: [Artemis](https://artemis-load-testing.github.io/), which is also my last project. :) This can test up to 20000 VUs.
 Again, if we are dealing with larger datasets I would implement a DB and cache.
 If the dataset is static (as this one seems to be)... meaning we are only performing writes during initial processing, then scaling the data storage seems less complicated.

 What documentation, websites, papers, etc did you consult in doing this assignment?